Archive of selected Georgian street art works. 2021-2023.

 The “Tbilisi Mural Fest” is an annual event that invites artists from across the globe to paint large-scale murals on buildings and walls.
 In addition to the murals, the festival hosts workshops, lectures, and exhibitions to foster a deeper understanding and appreciation of street art culture.
 It features a diverse range of styles, techniques, and themes—from lifelike portraits and abstract designs to political messages and humor.
 The festival welcomes authors, including celebrated muralists, to take part in its events, but at the same time, it actively supports local artists and up-and-coming talent, offering them a unique platform.
 Over two weeks every September, visitors have the opportunity to witness the creative process up close, engage with artists, and participate in public events like workshops and panel discussions.
 Following decades of unregulated construction, efforts emerged to repurpose the grey districts of panel houses as open-air galleries.

-The festival was founded with the support of Berlin and Tbilisi city halls, so modern art could grow internationally and refine post-Soviet architecture.
+The festival was founded with the support of Berlin and Tbilisi city halls, so modern art could grow internationally and transform post-Soviet architecture.
 The organizers emphasize that the primary goal of the festival is to foster community engagement, encourage cultural dialogue, and facilitate creative exchange while also enhancing the urban environment and leaving a legacy for the city.
 This focus was on both artistic and social impact.
-This is why this festival has quickly become one of the most eagerly awaited events in the region’s cultural calendar since its inception.
-It’s nice to see that during a pretty short period, “Tbilisi Mural Fest” expanded its scope beyond Tbilisi to incorporate other key Georgian cities, as well as pushing the boundaries using new techniques such as 3D video mapping.
-Overall, the reaction from local communities, foreign media, and art enthusiasts proves the festival's reputation as a platform for cultural exchange.
+Since its inception, the festival has drawn increasing attention from international media, art professionals, and cultural tourists, establishing itself as a recurring fixture on the region's cultural calendar.
+In a relatively short time, “Tbilisi Mural Fest” has extended far beyond Tbilisi to other major Georgian cities and uses techniques like 3D video mapping.
+The festival has been covered in publications and has been positively received by local communities, with a growing reputation as a platform for cultural exchange.

 Though it is still a relatively new and evolving phenomenon, street art has already left a profound mark on the visual landscape.
 It has captured the gazes of both locals and visitors, who can explore the works simply by wandering through the streets.